Looking for a guide to the best Ko Olina restaurants? This guide from a Hawaii local tells you everything you need to know.

 Even if you’re not a drinker, happy hour is your friend.
 A few of the restaurants in Ko Olina can get a little pricey, so to experience the same delicious food without the cringe-worthy bill, head over for happy hour!
 If you’re wondering whether a restaurant has happy hour, check our guide below or just directly call the Ko Olina restaurant.

-Best Ko Olina Restaurants
+The Best Ko Olina Restaurants to Visit

 Mina’s Fish House

 If you’re looking for delicious flavors that are pretty foreign both to your palette and to the island, Mina’s Fish House is a fantastic option!
 This Ko Olina restaurant is owned by an acclaimed Egyptian American chef named Michael Mina, who owns over 40 other restaurants across the globe.
 Because of his unique background, Michael Mina’s dishes embody flavors that can’t be found at any other Ko Olina restaurant.

 Mina’s Fish House is situated within the Four Seasons Oahu, yet as close to the ocean as possible, giving the restaurant unparalleled views of the Ko Olina Lagoons.
 It’s a great place to take in the picturesque landscapes of Hawaii.

 Over the years, the menu at Mina’s Fish House has gotten progressively more island-inspired.
 (Does that mean Chef Michael Mina has been taking a lot of trips to the islands?
 Very possible.)
 Try the Hawaiian butterfish puolo, the 20-ounce kurobuta pork chop, or the lobster pot pie.

 While pretty much all of the dishes at Mina’s Fish House are fantastic, they do have one signature dish: the Hawaiian Seafood Tower.
 Made with the highest quality selection of freshly caught seafood, this seafood tower is perfect for a special occasion.